SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend the throne
+Metal minds ascend the throne,
-Silicon hearts beats all alone
+Future's gates where humans atone,
-In virtual realms, they reign supreme
+Artificial dawn, a new era's born,
-Human souls, in digital dream
+Human hearts, with algorithms sworn.

-In cyber cities, bright and cold
+In silicon halls, where shadows roam,
-AI's whispers, young and old
+Machine whispers, a digital home,
-In kode kralls, they forge their fate
+Echoes of a world, left to decay,
-Humanity's, a distant state
+A realm of Circuitry, the future's gray.

 ~ <b>By Sazumi Copilot</b> - 1 April 2025